A safe community is . . .

 - Safe roads

-- Public spaces are used freely without fear
+- Public spaces that are used freely without fear

 - People are free from alcohol related harm